 Certificate in Geographic Information Systems

-GIS technology, easily integrated into any organization’s information system, provides a quick and effective method for sharing data visually and solving problems.
+GIS technology, easily integrated into any organization’s information system, provides a quick and effective method for sharing data visually and solving spatial problems.
 GIS is widely used in many fields and industries, including environmental science, architecture, engineering, medicine, municipal government, public health, social work, business, and a variety of research enterprises.

 The 18-unit Certificate in Geographic Information Systems teaches both fundamental and advanced concepts and skills, including design of GIS projects, operation of software, cartographic output, spatial analysis, and industry-specific applications of GIS.
 The certificate targets working professionals seeking course work and skill enhancement in the field, as well as students wishing to complement their academic interests with additional training in GIS.